vishnu-rajasekar/EFM-UI/README.md

-# efm-ui.github.io
+# Equivalent Frame Modelling - User Interface
-A repository for hosting the files needed to build the UI for the Equivalent Frame Modelling tool at Bollinger+Grohmann.
+A repository for hosting the files required to build a user interface for the Equivalent Frame Modelling tool to calculate the reinforcement requirements for stone masonry buildings.
+This work is done at Bollinger+Grohmann.